-On November 22, 2009, while en-route to Turku from Stockholm, the ship's starboard rudder shatft broke down.
+On November 22, 2009, while en-route to Turku from Stockholm, the ship's starboard rudder shaft broke down.
 In the early morning on November 23, towed by 2 tugboats the ferry arrived in Turku.

 During the accident, the diesel engines were operational and the vessel was maneuverable.
-Due to repairs, all scheduled departures for November 23 through December 1 were cancelled (all booked tickets fully refunded).
+Due to repairs, all scheduled departures for November 23 through December 1 were canceled (all booked tickets fully refunded).

 (overboard / rescued) On September 28, 2002, a female passenger fell overboard from the ship.
 The woman swam to a nearby islet, from where she was later rescued.

 02 October 2001Fire Accident